carlosjhr64/markita/README.md

 ### Meta-data

+* `$key` substitution to its metadata value in text
-* If `Title` is set via meta-data, the server will set the page's title to that
+* If `Title` is set via meta-data, Javascript will set the page's title to that
 * One can use numbers to reference long URLs
 ```markdown
 --- # The hashtag disambiguates the horizontal rule(legal YAML comment).